What's an insurance declarations page?

 An insurance declarations page tells you almost everything about your policy, from who's covered to which coverages you pay for.
 Your insurance company will send your declarations page to you via email, fax, or regular mail as soon as you buy your policy.
 Many insurers also allow you to access your insurance declarations page online.

 The insurance policy declarations page, also known as a "dec page," is the first page (or pages) of your auto or homeowners insurance policy.
 While they both serve the same general purpose, each one contains specific information about the coverages you have for your vehicle(s) or home.

 What's an auto insurance declarations page?

 Your car insurance declarations page concisely summarizes vital policy information, including policy periods and numbers, insured drivers, covered vehicles, and elected coverages.
-Think of your auto declarations page as a quick cheat sheet if you have any questions about the specific terms of your policy.
+Think of your auto insurance declarations page as a quick cheat sheet if you have any questions about the specific terms of your policy.

 The essential details of your auto insurance policy include the policy number, the date coverage goes into effect, and the expiration date.
 You should also see your agent's name and contact information if you bought your policy through an agent.

 Your declarations page lists the names of all insured drivers.
 This includes the policyholder and any additional drivers covered under the same policy.

 All cars covered by your auto insurance policy are listed on your declarations page.
 These are identified by make, model, year, and VIN.

 Your policy may consist of several different types of car insurance coverages.
 If you've chosen different types and amounts of coverage for each vehicle, your declarations page can help you keep them straight.

 Most coverages include a specific limit that you select when purchasing car insurance.
 You'll find each coverage limit for your policy listed on the declarations page.
 These may include per-person and per-accident limits for bodily injury liability and limits on any additional coverage types, such as uninsured motorist coverage or personal injury protection.